Dallas Police Fire Officer Amber Guyger, Weeks After Shooting Death Of Botham Jean

 Hall told reporters Monday she waited until the "critical portion" of the investigation was complete before firing Guyger.
 She said the department was notified over the weekend that the administrative process could move forward.

-"This investigation is ongoing, but the critical portion where it could be compromised is no longer an issue," Hall said.
+"As a police chief, my job is to ensure the highest level of integrity in this criminal investigation and that is what I did," Hall said.
+"And I waited until the critical portion of this investigation was complete.
+The investigation is ongoing, but the critical portion where it could be compromised is no longer an issue.”

 Dallas Mayor Mike Rawlings said Chief Hall "made the right call."